Telemedicine: COVID-19 FAQs and resources

 How long are Aetna’s liberalized coverage of telemedicine services and cost share waivers in effect?

-Aetna’s liberalized coverage of Commercial telemedicine services, as described in its telemedicine policy, will now extend through August 4, 2020.
-Cost share waivers for covered telemedicine services will expire on June 4, 2020
+Aetna’s liberalized coverage of Commercial telemedicine services, as described in its telemedicine policy, will now extend through December 31, 2020.

-Medicare Advantage will continue to waive cost shares for virtual Primary Care and Behavioral Health services through September 30, 2020.
+Medicare Advantage will continue to waive cost shares for in-network primary care and specialist telehealth visits, including outpatient behavioral and mental health counseling services through September 30, 2020.

 Please refer to the Telemedicine Policy for services covered.

-Although the member cost-share waiver for medical care for Commercial plans will end on June 4, will Aetna continue to cover telemedicine delivered through telephone only?
+Although the member cost-share waiver for medical care for Commercial plans ended on June 4, will Aetna continue to cover telemedicine delivered through telephone only?

 Yes.
-For Commercial plans, Aetna will continue to cover limited minor acute care evaluation and care management services, as well as some behavioral health services rendered via telephone, until August 4, 2020.
-The member cost share waivers for medical care for Commercial plans will end on June 4, 2020.
-Please see Aetna’s Telemedicine Policy for specific coverage.
+For Commercial plans, Aetna will continue to cover limited minor acute care evaluation and care management services, as well as some behavioral health services rendered via telephone, until December 31, 2020.

 Can telemedicine be delivered through telephone or is a synchronous audiovisual connection required?
 Where can providers access Aetna’s telemedicine policy?

-For Commercial plans, until August 4, 2020 Aetna will cover limited minor acute care evaluation and care management services, as well as some behavioral health services rendered via telephone.
+For Commercial plans, Aetna will cover limited minor acute care evaluation and care management services, as well as some behavioral health services rendered via telephone until December 31, 2020.
 For general medicine and some behavioral health visits, a synchronous audiovisual connection is still required.

 Medicare allows telephone-only telemedicine services for a limited number of codes.
 For other codes announced by CMS, an audiovisual connection is also still required.